Go with the flow

 Barriers preventing us to go with the flow

 Csikszentmihályi also states that there are three reasons why flow is not acccessible to us in some moments.

+In general these three reasons prevent us from entering flow state.
 Especially when the situation becomes too challenging in comparison with our skill level, arousal will start to arise.
 There is a positive side to this, because in some cases arousal and deliberate practice enable us to learn effectively.
 This is because you are operating just outside of your current skill level.
 But it can have draw-backs on your performance in various situations with emotional pressure when the stakes are too high.

 Obtaining flow is not easy

 The above list is a great starting point to achieve flow state and how we can introduce it into our lives.
 However, we cannot always ensure the right conditions for flow.